Requirements Coverage-Guided Minimization for Natural Language Test Cases: Approach

 \subsection{Similarity Measure}

-To assess the similarity between test case pairs, we utilize different distance metrics based on the type of embedding used.
+To assess the similarity between test case embeddings, we investigate different distance metrics depending on the embedding type.

-For word-level embeddings (i.e., Word2Vec, GloVe, and FastText), we use WMD~\cite{DBLP:conf/icml/KusnerSKW15}, which measures the minimum cumulative distance required to align the words in one test case with those in another.
-WMD leverages the underlying word embedding space and is particularly effective in capturing semantic similarity when the word order or exact word match is less important~\cite{DBLP:conf/icml/KusnerSKW15}.
+For word-level embeddings (i.e., Word2Vec, GloVe, and FastText), we use WMD~\cite{DBLP:conf/icml/KusnerSKW15}, which \nff{formulates the similarity between two test cases as an optimal transport problem.
+Specifically, WMD computes the minimum cumulative cost required to move the probability mass of all the words in one test case to those in another in the embedding space.
+The WMD is defined as:}